hybridgroup/gobot/platforms/chip/README.md

 For documentation about the C.H.I.P. platform click [here](http://docs.getchip.com/).

+The [C.H.I.P.
+Pro](https://getchip.com/pages/chippro) is a version of C.H.I.P. intended for use in embedded product development.
+Here is info about the [C.H.I.P.
+Pro pin headers](https://docs.getchip.com/chip_pro.html#pin-descriptions).

 ## How to Install

 We recommend updating to the latest Debian OS when using the C.H.I.P., however Gobot should also support older versions of the OS, should your application require this.